 Food addiction does not respect educational degrees, social status, race, creed, income level nor gender.

+What is processed food addiction?
 There are key elements in processed food that do not allow the brain to

 feel satisfied.
 The satiety centers in the brain are tampered with

 because our brains do not understand these food substances.

 I've personally watched very intelligent sugar addicts fight tooth and nail to keep their addictive foods.
 And they become enraged at the mere thought of removing it.